LennartFr/blockchain-workshop-2018/README.md

 ## Channels
 A Hyperledger Fabric channel is a private “subnet” of communication between two or more specific network members, for the purpose of conducting private and confidential transactions.

+1. Endorsers: Nodes with “Endorser” functionality will simulate and sign or reject the transactions.
+A peer can be potentially an endorser for the chaincodes deployed to it.
+1. Consenters: Consenters, also termed as “Ordering service“, will run the PBFT (Practical Byzantine Fault Tolerance) consensus algorithm on the transactions and order these transactions appropriately in a block.
+1. Committers: Committer nodes receive the block of transactions from the ordering service (consenters) and write them to the ledger.

 ## Chaincode
 <p>